Code-Institute-Submissions/pappa025-MaintenenceLogger_NovResub/README.md

 ### Existing Features

-Information and Service time checks are simple features with data obtained from Google Sheets athen we can choose another option in the Menu.
+# Information and Service Time checks

+Simple features with data obtained from Google Sheets after information provided we can choose another option in the Menu.

 If we start the Log a Flight Jorney we are prompted to input the details of our most recent flight

+# Deaprting Airport:

-Deaprting Airport: asked the 4 letters ICAO code of depoarture Airport, program checking if we key in 4 characters.
+Asked the 4 letters ICAO code of Depoarture Airport, program checking if we key in 4 characters.
 Answer is saved as all capital letters to Google Sheets.
 If we press ` anytime at different stages of Logging we will be back to Main Menu without saving the flight.

+# Arrival Airport:

-Arrival Airport: asked again the 4 letter ICAO code and save the details similarly as previous section.
+Asked again the 4 letter ICAO code and save the details similarly as previous section.

+# Registration:

-Registration: user prompted to key in the last 3 letters of Aircraft Registration.
+User prompted to key in the last 3 letters of Aircraft Registration.
 EI (as civil registration in Ireland) is prepopulated.
 Program checks if 3 letters were keyed in.

-Number of Takeoffs and Landings: this is the same number (in most cases), so we are just asked once to key in a number.
+# Number of Takeoffs and Landings:

+This is the same number (in most cases), so we are just asked once to key in a number.
 Program checking if the entry is a whole number.

+# Flight-time:

-Flight-time: Prompted to log your flight-time in hours (like 1.3, 0.5 etc..)
+Prompted to log your flight-time in hours (like 1.3, 0.5 etc..)

-Saving to sheet phase: out of logged hours program calculates a theoretical flight cost based on an hourly rate of €160 and save the imputted datas to Google Sheets.
+# Saving to Sheet phase:

+Out of logged hours program calculates a theoretical flight cost based on an hourly rate of €160 and save the imputted datas to Google Sheets.

 ### Features to Implement